B1Bomber/binaryKeyboard/README.md

 # binaryKeyboard

 ## Arduino Files
-`serialTest` contains the Arduino code used for testing the serial port.
+`serialTest` contains the Arduino code used to test the serial port.

 `binary_keyboard_LCD` contains the Arduino code from the LCD display implementation.
 This has been discontinued in favor of the OLED implementations.